zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 * Will Apache serve a file named index.php before installing PHP?
 That would save us the cruft of having to deal with index.html and index.php separately.
 * Do a pass, including
   * Verify initial `berks` commmand to get things set up.
+* Improve password names
+* Improve other things like the database name that resuse 'myapp' so much.

 -- --

 In [Learn the basics](/learn-the-basics/ubuntu) and [Manage a node](/manage-a-node/ubuntu/), you learned how Chef works by configuring a web server and a custom home page.
 Let's extend what you learned by building a basic but complete web application on Ubuntu that uses a web server, a database, and scripting.
 Your web application will read customer records from a database and display them on a web page.